finbourne/sample-notebooks/README.md

 ### 6) Copy the token shown in your console and paste it into your browser to log in

-### 7) Create a secrets.json folder in the **examples** folder with your LUSID credentials
+### 7) Create a secrets.json file in the **examples** folder with your LUSID credentials
-see https://support.lusid.com/getting-started-with-apis-sdks for details on this
+see **Using a secrets.json file** at https://support.lusid.com/getting-started-with-apis-sdks for details on this

 ### 8) You're good to go!